viacoin/vialectrum/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Vialectrum - Lightweight Litecoin client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Vialectrum is a port of Electrum, the Bitcoin wallet, to Litecoin.

 ::